DadSchoorse/bathingshots/README.md

 # How to use

-Set`BATH=1` in the environment.
+Set `BATH=1` in the environment.
 For example, use this as launch option for a steam game:
 ```
 BATH=1 %command%
 ```
-Pressing `End` will save a screenshot to `/tmp/screenshot.png`, both arePressing `End` will save a screenshot to `/tmp/screenshot.png`, but is currently not  currently not configurable.
+Pressing `End` will save a screenshot to `/tmp/screenshot.png`, both are currently not configurable.